shiro/usagi.io-frontend/README.md

 First it is necessary to setup the environment.

-To setup the development environment run:
+To setup the development environment and get dependencies run:

 ```
 ./setup.sh dev
+yarn install
 ```

 To setup the production environment run:

 ```
 ./setup.sh prod
+yarn install
 ```

 ### Locally